PET Rapid Image Reconstruction Challenge (PETRIC): Materials and methods

 To run a public competition, several components are needed: registration forms, template code, data hosting, submission method, standardised and secure GPU-enabled continuous integration (CI), and live leader boards.

 We used a dedicated \href{https://github.com/SyneRBI/PETRIC}{GitHub repository} for providing a starter code, and to create private repository forks per participating team.
 For team registration, \href{https://github.com/SyneRBI/PETRIC/issues/new?template=participate.yml}{GitHub issue forms} were used.
-Hosting everything under one GitHub organisation also allowed secure access to our \href{https://docs.github.com/en/actions/concepts/runners/self-hosted-runners}{self-hosted Continuous Integration (CI) runner}, which has the required docker image, training data, and a GPU.
+Hosting everything under one GitHub organisation also allowed secure access to our \href{https://docs.github.com/en/actions/concepts/runners/self-hosted-runners}{self-hosted Continuous Integration (CI) runner}, which has the required docker image \cite{PETRIC_docker,SIRF_SB_380}, training data, and a GPU.
 Code uploaded by teams is added to a sequential queue to run on this CI.

-Specifications of the CI machine were All of the reconstructions were run on our standard platform: 32 core CPU, 100 Gb RAM, NVIDIA A100 40Gb PCIe.
+All of the reconstructions were run on our standard platform: 32 core CPU, 100 Gb RAM, NVIDIA A100 40Gb PCIe.
 The CI machine also runs a \href{https://petric.tomography.stfc.ac.uk}{web server} from which teams could see live \href{https://petric.tomography.stfc.ac.uk/tensorboard/?smoothing=0}{TensorBoard logs} of their CI runs, and \href{https://petric.tomography.stfc.ac.uk/data/}{download training data} locally.
-After the end of the submission period, test data were added to the machine and all submissions were rerun to produce a \href{https://petric.tomography.stfc.ac.uk/leaderboard}{final leader board}.
+After the end of the submission period, test datasets were added to the machine and all submissions were rerun to produce a \href{https://petric.tomography.stfc.ac.uk/leaderboard}{final leader board}.

-All code for this backend machine is available \href{https://github.com/SyneRBI/PETRIC-backend}{in the corresponding PETRIC website}.
+All code for this backend machine is available in the corresponding backend repository \cite{PETRIC_backend}.